xster/flutter-wiki/State-of-Catalina-Support.md

     1. After going to Settings -> Security & Privacy -> Open Anyway, I get another dialog: “dart” is a Unix app downloaded from the Internet.
 Are you sure you want to open it?
     2. On clicking “open”, a new “Terminal” window was opened, and then it executes just “dart”, without any arguments, and then the terminal session exits.
 4. When I re-issue the same command, “`flutter/bin/flutter doctor`”, this time the actual flutter tool is run, however a new dialog is opened: “kernel-service.dart.snapshot” can’t be opened because Apple cannot check it for malicious software.
     3. When I go to Settings -> Security & Privacy -> Open Anyway, nothing happens.
-The text next to the button says: “kernel-service.dart.snapshot” was blocked from opening because it is not from an identified developer.
+The text next to the button says: `kernel-service.dart.snapshot` was blocked from opening because it is not from an identified developer.
 Re-running the command results in no change.
 5. Trying to switch channels failed with:
 ```
 flutter@macN1 flutter % bin/flutter channel master